FloWuenne/scFunctions/README.md

 # scFunctions
-Functions for single cell data analysis
+A collection of functions for single cell data analysis by Florian Wuennemann.
+Mainly operates on Seurat objects.
+For more information on Seurat and the object structure, see https://satijalab.org/seurat/.

 # Installation
-Install the package using the devtools install_github function
+Install the package using the devtools install_github function as shown below:

 ```
 library(devtools)